qoptics-qtech/torchqc/README.md

 pip install -r requirements.txt
 ```

-* Install package (until it will officialy been released in Python Package Index PyPI)
+* Install package (until it is officially released in Python Package Index PyPI)
 ```sh
 pip install .
 ```

 ## Examples execution
-The examples folder contains several examples which an be added in three main categoties
+The examples folder contains several examples that can be added into three main categories
 * Closed and Open Quantum system simulations
 * Quantum optimal control with machine learning
 * Quantum optics